goatslacker/akira/README.md

 ### Do

-    -- for handling async functions there's the do keyword get-my-first-tweet = do
+For handling async functions there's the do keyword...

+    get-my-first-tweet = do
       [tweets] <- get-tweets-for: 'goatslacker'
       [first-tweet] <- process-and-return-first: tweets
       decorate-first-tweet: first-tweet

-    -- which compiles into
+...which compiles into

     getMyFirstTweet = function (_$callback) {
       return getTweetsFor('goatslacker', function (tweets) {
         processAndReturnFirst(tweets, function (firstTweet) {